 This is very much a must-do for almost every sort of dance music, it will give the song a bit more bounce.
 I would try and do it less for Hip Hop and Trap and would stay clear of sidechaining an 808 to the kick.
 But have a play around with it, it might work for your track.

 You can do this with Ableton's compressor or a Nicky Romero's plugin - Kickstart.

 Sidechain things like the melody and bass to your kick drum =, that way every time your kick drum hits the melody (or whatever you sidechain to the kick) essentially ducks out of its way.
 This will give you more room in the mix and allows the kick drum (or even the snare if you want to) to be front and centre.

 There are no rules you have to follow when it comes to making your drums hit hard.
 People like to act all high and mighty about what you should and shouldn't do, but a lot of the time they're just fuckwits.

 Sometimes breaking the "rules" is the best way to achieve the sound you want or a sound that will take your track to the next level.

 Experiment and have fun, don't be scared to fuck up.
 This is how you come up with your own signature sound.

 If you want to make your own unique drums and stop relying on samples.
-Check out our Ableton Live Drum Maker tool.
+Check out our Ableton Live Drum Tool - Sexy Drums.
 This tool allows you to fully customise your drums from the ground up using Ableton's Operator and inbuilt audio effects.
-It's only £0.99 for now.
+It's only £1.99 for now.